eolatham/smarthome-dashboard-simulation/docs/design.md

 ## High-Level Runtime Model

-Our smarthome dashboard simulator is an event-based application that operates according to the following runtime model:
+Our smarthome dashboard simulation is an event-based application that operates according to the following runtime model:

 ![diagram](img/runtime_model.png)